 By tackling psychological stress, emotional stress, dietary stress, physical stress, technological stress, and life stress - you can impact the entire ecosystem to ensure that the information you are getting is that you are safe, and not under threat.

 That feeling of safety is how you take your brain from a stress state, to a thrive state.

 5 everyday habits to take your brain state from stress, to thrive

 When you haven’t slept, your emotional brain goes into overdrive.
 The amygdala – the alarm system responsible for triggering emotions such as fear, sadness or rage – becomes significantly more sensitive.
 Meanwhile the prefrontal cortex – your rational brain, responsible for making decisions – becomes diminished.
 It explains why you struggle to concentrate when you’re tired, and why you feel so emotional and reactive.

 What you eat has a direct impact on your mind, as well as your body - as your gut microbiome sends information to your brain.
 If it’s healthy and happy?
 You are, too.
 The best way to a happy gut?
 A diverse diet, aiming for 26 different plant-based foods every month.
-You can download my Eat the Alphabet chart here.
+Check out 5 of the best brain health foods here.

 Intimacy is the glue that holds relationships together and makes everything in life seem easier.
 Yet we’re often too busy for it.
 But, if you can make time to focus on each other and reconnect, you’ll feel closer, more cherished and more resilient to whatever stressors might come your way.